cgwire/kitsu/CONTRIBUTING.md

 Our community chat and forum is available on Discord.
 The topics discussed are wider than Kitsu discussion, they cover everything related to pipelines.
-The community support for Kitsu is avalaible here too.
-Everyone is very friendly and would be glad to meet you!
+Community support for Kitsu is available here, too.
+Everyone is amiable and would be glad to meet you!

 [Join the Animation/VFX Pipeline Discord](https://discord.com/invite/VbCxtKN)